slowestmonkey/spacer/README.md

 - **Spaceship Selection**: Choose from a variety of spaceships to pilot on your journey.
 - **Apple Health Integration**: Fuel is calculated as steps per day divided by 10, with dynamic goals that adjust based on your activity.
-- **Dynamic Goal Calculation**: Monthly goals are calculated using the formula: `average(steps for the month) - 20%`.
-That ensures a personalized and challenging experience for users.
+- **Dynamic Goal Calculation**: Monthly goals are calculated using the formula: `average(steps for the month) - 20%`, ensuring a personalized and challenging experience for users.
 - **Goal Updates**: Goals are updated monthly to reflect changes in user activity.
 - **Goal Validation**: Failing to meet the monthly goal results in the destruction of the user's ship, with no option for restoration.

+> **Note**: During early development, you can test the ship destruction mechanic by tapping on the Fuel label.
+This will restart the journey.
+This feature is temporary and will be removed in later stages.

 ## Build and Run